 Panasonic G7 versus Canon T5i

 The Panasonic Lumix DMC-G7 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in May 2015 and March 2013.
 The G7 is a mirrorless interchangeable lens camera, while the T5i is a DSLR.
-The cameras are based on a Four Thirds (G7) and an APS-C sensor.
+The cameras are based on a Four Thirds (G7) and an APS-C (T5i) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G7 and the Canon T5i is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7 – represents 100 percent across all the size and weight measures).